General primitivity in the mapping class group: Normal closure of pseudo-periodic mapping classes

 Now, we assume that $D_{F'}$ is of Type 2.
-It follows from \cite[Theorem 2.24]{kashyap1} that $D_{F'}$ can be constructed from certain compatibilities involving irreducible Type 1 periodics.
+It was proven in~\cite[Theorem 2.24]{rajeevsarathy1} that a Type 2 cyclic action $D$ can be constructed inductively from irreducible Type 1 actions by performing certain constructions that we termed as ``compatibilities".
+The key idea behind these compatibilities involved the deletion of disjoint (cyclically permuted) disks around a pair of orbits induced by an action (or a pair of actions) where the locally induced rotation angles add up to $0$ modulo $2\pi$.
+Consequently, $D_{F'}$ can be constructed from these compatibilities involving irreducible Type 1 periodics.
 Now, the result follows by considering any irreducible Type 1 component of $D_{F'}$. \end{proof} \end{prop}

-It is not hard to verify that most multitwists do not normally generate $\map(S_g)$.
+It is not hard to verify that some well-studied classes of multitwists do not normally generate $\map(S_g)$.
 For example, given a simple closed curve $c$ and a bounding pair $\{a,b\}$ in $S_g$, the mapping classes $T_c^k$ when $|k|>1$ and $T_aT_b^{-1}$ do not generate $\map(S_g)$ normally.
 However, we will show that these mapping classes always have roots that normally generate $\map(S_g)$.

-\begin{cor} For $g\geq 3$, let $c$ be a simple closed curve, and let $\{a,b\}$ be a bounding pair in $S_g$.
+\begin{prop} For $g\geq 3$, let $c$ be a simple closed curve, and let $\{a,b\}$ be a bounding pair in $S_g$.
 There are roots of $T_c^k$ for $k>1$ and $T_aT_b^{-1}$ that normally generate $\map(S_g)$. \begin{proof} In the case of a nonseparating curve $c$, the pseudo-periodic data set

 corresponds to a conjugacy class of a root of $T_c^{2(g-1)}$ of degree $4(g-1)$, where

 Now we consider the case when $c$ is a separating curve in $S_g$ which separates the surface into two subsurfaces of positive genus $g_1$ and $g_2$.
 Consider the cyclic data sets